ImaneHoubbane99/IaC-Splunk-Operator/readme.md

 5. **Deploy an Auto-Scaling Kubernetes Cluster Using Terraform**
    We use Terraform to deploy a Kubernetes cluster on Azure that is configured to autoscale based on resource demand.
-   notes:
-    * use this command : sed -i 's/\r$//' run-terraform.sh to removes the carriage return characters from the script, fixing the ^M issue

 6. **Create an Ansible Docker Image with kubernetes.core**
    An Ansible Docker image is built with the `kubernetes.core` collection.
 This image will be used to manage Kubernetes resources through Ansible playbooks.